wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

   --from-source
 ```

-This builds every image through `development/wbs-dev` and selects `development/docker-compose.local-images.yml` for the checkout.
+This first builds the checkout's tools image and then uses it to build every product image through `development/wbs-dev`.
+The operation selects `development/docker-compose.local-images.yml` only for that invocation.
 Local builds retain the development build system's normal `latest` tags; they do not replace the published compatible-major tags.
-Remove `.wbs/local-images` to return the installation to published image tags.
 Source builds require more time, CPU, memory, and storage than a normal installation.
 They anonymously reuse the public build cache produced by CI in GHCR; prefix the command with `BUILD_CACHE_REGISTRY=` to use only the server's local BuildKit cache.
-Build output is written to `/tmp/wikibase-suite-installer.log`; add `--debug` to stream it in the terminal.
+After checkout, installation output is written to `installation.log` in the WBS directory; add `--debug` to stream it in the terminal.

 ## Runtime behavior

 - Remote installs discover the highest stable `wbs@MAJOR.MINOR.PATCH` tag and clone it to `~/wikibase-suite`.
 Set `WBS_DIR` to use a custom checkout path.
 - Normal installations pull the compatible WBS tools major selected by the installation scripts, currently `wikibase/wbs-tools:1`.
 Set `WBS_TOOLS_IMAGE` to test a different published image.
-- Source installations requested with `--from-source` use `wikibase/wbs-tools:latest` and `development/docker-compose.local-images.yml`; `.wbs/local-images` records the product-image selection.
+- Source installations requested with `--from-source` build `wikibase/wbs-tools:latest` and explicitly select `development/docker-compose.local-images.yml` for that operation.
 - `wbs-dev installer-dev web` builds and uses the local `latest` images for that development session without changing the checkout's persistent product-image selection.
 - `wbs-dev installer-dev web --mock` builds only the installer tools image and simulates progress without changing configuration or services.
 - The installer web server runs on port `8888` for browser UI installations.